A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Analysis

-\paragraph{Low-resource languages} Cross-lingual embeddings are particularly promising for low-resource languages, where few labeled examples are typically available, but are not adequately reflected in current benchmarks (besides the English--Finnish language pair).
-We perform experiments with our method with and without a rank constraint and \citet{Artetxe2017} for three truly low-resource language pairs, English--\{Turkish, Bengali, Hindi\}.
-We additionally conduct an experiment for Estonian-Finnish, similarly to \citet{Sogaard2018}.
-For all languages, we use fastText embeddings \cite{Bojanowski2017} trained on Wikipedia, the evaluation dictionaries provided by \citet{Conneau2018}, and a seed lexicon based on identical strings to reflect a realistic use case.
+\paragraph{Low-resource Languages.} Cross-lingual representations are particularly promising for low-resource languages, where few labeled examples are typically available, but are not adequately reflected in current benchmarks (besides the English--Finnish language pair).
+We perform experiments with our method with and without a frequency constraint and \citet{Artetxe2017} for three truly low-resource language pairs, English--\{Turkish, Bengali, Hindi\}.
+We additionally conduct an experiment for Estonian--Finnish, similarly to \citet{Sogaard2018}.
+For all languages, we use fastText representations \citep{Bojanowski2017} trained on Wikipedia, the evaluation dictionaries provided by \citet{Conneau2018}, and a seed lexicon based on identical strings to reflect a realistic use case.
 We note that English does not share scripts with Bengali and Hindi, making this even more challenging.
-We show results in \autoref{tab:low-resource}.

-Surprisingly, the method by \citet{Artetxe2017} is unable to leverage the weak supervision and fails to converge to a good solution for English-Bengali and English-Hindi.\footnote{One possible explanation is that \citet{Artetxe2017} particularly rely on numerals, which are normalized in the fastText embeddings.} Our method without a rank constraint significantly outperforms \citet{Artetxe2017}, while particularly for English-Hindi the rank constraint dramatically boosts performance.
+We show results in \cref{tab:low-resource}.
+Surprisingly, the method by \citet{Artetxe2017} is unable to leverage the weak supervision and fails to converge to a good solution for English--Bengali and English--Hindi.\footnote{One possible explanation is that \citet{Artetxe2017} particularly rely on numerals, which are normalized in the fastText representations.} Our method without a frequency constraint significantly outperforms \citet{Artetxe2017}, while particularly for English--Hindi the frequency constraint dramatically boosts performance.

-\paragraph{Error analysis}
+\paragraph{Error Analysis.}

-To illustrate the types of errors the model of \citet{Artetxe2017} and our method with a rank constraint make, we query both of them with words from the test dictionary of \citet{Artetxe2017} in German and seek their nearest neighbours in the English embedding space.
-P@1 over the German-English test set is 36.38 and 39.18 for \citet{Artetxe2017} and our method respectively.
-We show examples where nearest neighbours of the methods differ in \autoref{tab:error-analysis}.
+To illustrate the types of errors the model of \citet{Artetxe2017} and our method with a frequency constraint make, we query both of them with words from the test dictionary of \citet{Artetxe2017} in German and seek their nearest neighbors in the English representation space.
+P@1 over the German--English test set is 36.38 and 39.18 for \citet{Artetxe2017} and our method respectively.
+We show examples where nearest neighbrs of the methods differ in \cref{tab:error-analysis}.
+Similar to \citet{Kementchedjhieva2018}, we find that morphologically related words are often the source of mistakes.
+Other common sources of mistakes in this dataset are names that are translated to different names and nearly synonymous words being predicted.
+Both of these sources indicate that while the learned alignment is generally good, it is often not sufficiently precise.\looseness=-1